holger1411/11straps/README.md

 **Demo**: <a href="https://11straps.com" target="_blank">11straps.com</a>

 11straps is a simple boilerplate.
 It combines the static site generator <a href="https://www.11ty.dev/" target="_blank">11ty</a> with the CSS framework <a href="https://getbootstrap.com/" target="_blank">Bootstrap 5</a>.
-It minifies and purges the CSS file (so it boiles down the TailwindCSS file to a few kb, based on your usage) and comes with a static server and browser sync support for your local development.
+It minifies and purges the CSS file (so it removes any unused CSS) and comes with a static server and browser sync support for your local development.

 ## Installation
 Download or checkout the master branch of this repo.